 For those that have finally decided on the faster juicing of a centrifugal juicer, the best juicer is the budget priced, great value Aicok Slow Masticating Juicer Extractor (a 1000W dual speed motor and stainless steel cutting blade.
 It's also dual speed for added versatility) or the Hamilton Beach Big Mouth Pro (with an 800W, 1.1HP motor and stainless steel cutting blades).
 These juicers benefits from the extra wide mouth, meaning you don't have to cut your fruit and vegetables so small.

 For those that have gone with the better juice quality over preparation time, congratulations.
 You won’t be disappointed.
 Juice really does taste better with one of these juicers.

 I will recommend two juicers here.
-The first will be a reasonably priced juicer that is perfect for beginners (in fact I have one too), and the second juicer is the one I would buy if money was no object.
+The first is a reasonably priced juicer and perfect for beginners, and the second is the one I would buy if money was no object.

 If money is was no object, there is only one juicer that I would buy.
 It’s the Super Angel Pro Stainless Steel Juicer.
 It’s a beautiful twin gear juicer made entirely of stainless steel.
 It will juice just about anything and will last a very long time, while also looking great in your kitchen.

 If you have any questions, please do not hesitate to ask them.
 There is a comment form below, and I’ll answer every question to the best of my knowledge.
 Maybe other people will benefit from your question too.